pa3axa/EasyBeacon/README.md

 The version PI7ALK_ADF43XX_6POT_V2.0 to creates FSK and PI4\
 sequences using 6 potmeters and CMOS switches in a\
-direct mode. every switch is one frequency.
+direct mode.
+Every switch is one frequency.